 It is the responsibility of committee members to declare any conflicts of interest prior to the review of an application.
 In cases where the guidelines do not clearly describe a situation, or where the committee or chair has difficulties making a decision about a particular situation, Vanier-Banting Secretariat staff has the responsibility to rule.

-Once conflicts of interest have been identified, committee members may begin reviewing and pre-scoring their assigned applications.
+Once conflicts of interest have been identified and the Equity, Diversity and Inclusion Self-identification Questionnaire has been completed, committee members may begin reviewing and pre-scoring their assigned applications.
 Reviewers use ResearchNet to pre-score all of their assigned applications and to submit their pre-scores electronically to the Vanier-Banting Secretariat prior to the selection committee meeting.
 A specific submission deadline will be communicated to committee members in due course.

 The review process is, by nature, subjective.
 Bias may manifest itself in any number of ways and could be based on one or more of the following factors, among others:

 - type of research (e.g., fundamental, applied, translational)